All orders made between

 Hand-painted and gilded examples of the Mamluk cards from the 15th century still exist and they contain calligraphic aphorisms, which suggest divinatory meanings that were attached to the cards.
 Historian Ross Caldwell has also discovered numerous Spanish references to divination with cards, in literature and in the records of the Inquisition.
 His work has shown that, at least in Spain, there have been professional card readers at work since the 16th century.
 It seems that from the beginning, cards were used for both gaming and divination.

 One of the first texts to describe divination with cards is the c.1450 Spanish Juego de Naypes (game of cards) by Fernando de la Torre, who dedicated his work to the Countess of Castañeda.
 Fernando described a game played with a 49-card deck of the four Spanish suits with nine pips and three all male court cards per suit.
 The deck also included an additional Emperador card, which functioned as a trump.
 Fernando mentioned that the deck could also be used to tell fortunes, but only on the subject of love.
-The cards could predict a man’s love interest with each suit representing a different class of women: coins represented maidens, cups wives, swords nuns, and staffs widows.in a different color for each suit and with the number of lines corresponding to the rank of the card: 20 lines for the Emperor, 12 for the Kings, and on down to one for the aces.
+The cards could predict a man’s love interest with each suit representing a different class of women: coins represented maidens, cups wives, swords nuns, and staffs widows.
+Fernando included instructions for the artists creating the deck and instructed that each card should contain lines from his poem, in a different color for each suit and with the number of lines corresponding to the rank of the card: 20 lines for the Emperor, 12 for the Kings, and on down to one for the aces.

 One of the first mentions of symbolism connected with an Italian Tarot deck, a deck containing an extra suit of trumps, is found in a poem attributed to Count Matteo Maria Boiardo, court poet of Ercole D’Este, of Ferrara.
 Boiardo wrote a poem about a set of Tarot cards, between 1460 and1494.
 The deck he describes has four minor suits with 14 cards in each and a fifth trump suit with 22 cards, a Fool and 21 figures, which he calls “The Triumph of the Vain World.”
 This is one of the oldest references to a deck with 22 cards in the trump suit, but only images of the minor suits still exist.
 Boiardo’s minor suits are, eyes, vases, arrows, and whips, which in his poem symbolize four human passions: jealously for eyes, hope for vases, love for arrows, and fear for wips.
 Each card contains a three-line poem at the top that can serve as its divinatory meaning.